zium1337/Aerox_Battery/README.md

 You can also download a compiled version from [releases](https://github.com/LennardKittner/Aerox_5/releases).

+`cargo build --release` **will fail on MacOS** because cargo will try to build the tray application, but some dependencies are exclusive to Linux.

 ## Usage
 `cli_app` without any arguments will print the current battery level and if the device is charging.